SDU-UAS-Center/DroneID/README.md

 # DroneID
 This repository contains documentation of the DroneID project.
-DroneID is a research project conducted by the University of Southern Denmark in collaboration with the Danish Transport and Construction Agency in 2015.
+DroneID is a research project launched by the University of Southern Denmark in collaboration with the Danish Transport and Construction Agency in 2015.

 COPYRIGHT